Data Centers in Kochi

 Power Analysis

-The power landscape in Kochi is characterized by a mix of traditional and renewable sources, benefiting from Kerala’s investment in hydroelectric projects.
+The power landscape in Kochi is characterized by a mix of traditional and renewable sources, benefiting from investment in regional hydroelectric projects.

-Average Cost Of Power: Industrial electricity: ≈$0.07/kWh, as of September 2025.
+Average Cost Of Power: Industrial electricity costs ≈$0.07/kWh as of September 2025.
 The grid mix consists of approximately 75% fossil fuels and 23% renewables, including hydro, with a small nuclear component.
 These rates are competitive within the Indian market, providing a cost-effective base for high-density deployments.

 Market Access, Business & Tax Climate